netvote/elections-service/README.md

 ### POST /admin/election/encryption

+This will do the following:
-This will post the encryption key to the election contract to allow for vote reveal.
+1. Post the encryption key to the election contract to allow for vote reveal.
+2. Delete the hashing secret for the election to preserve anonymity even in full-collusion cases.

 NOTE:
-- the UID must be [authorized](https://github.com/netvote/elections-solidity/blob/master/contracts/auth/ExternalAuthorizable.sol) by the election contract.
+- The UID must be [authorized](https://github.com/netvote/elections-solidity/blob/master/contracts/auth/ExternalAuthorizable.sol) by the election contract.
+- The contract stores web3.sha3(uid) as the reference
-- the election must be either closed OR not yet activated
+- The election must be either closed OR not yet activated

 Body:
 ```